 Blisters do not need Chemo

-Gotta Go, Gotta go, Gotta go right now!
+Gotta Go, Gotta go, Gotta go right now! (no where near the port o potties)

 The cure is just around the corner (just before we turn a corner lol)